TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/enemies_and_obstacles.md

     <i class="fa-solid fa-person-walking"></i> <i class="ra ra-crossed-swords"></i> <i class="ra ra-crossed-swords"></i> **Feral Lunge**: Move 5 spaces, then make two 6d12+5 attacks against all targets within close range.

     🔂 **Ever Reassembling:** When the initiative is passed to you, if you are defeated unmark your defeated status.

+## Obstacles

+Obstacles are like enemies, but even simpler.
+Usually they can perform one or two basic actions, and often in response to players doing something.
+Unlike enemies you usually can't just hit obstacles until they are defeated, so they'll have some other condition for defeating them.

+!!! warning "Trapped Hallway (Level 1)"
+    **To defeat:** Pass a difficulty 5 test to spot and a difficulty 5 test to disarm the tripwire.

+    <i class="ra ra-crossed-swords"></i> **The Traps Activate!:** Swinging blades attack anyone in the hallway for 2d12!

+Obstacles can also be almost indistinguishable from an enemy, except the party needs to do something clever to defeat them!

+!!! warning "The Devouring Tree (Level 6)"
+    **To defeat:** Make progress until you can force your way through the roots that block the entrance and exit.

+    60/60 Entrance

+    60/60 Exit

+    🔁 **Aversion to Flame:** If a character uses fire as a part of a test against the tree, they get +10 to their roll.

+    <i class="fa-solid fa-cubes-stacked"></i> **Branches and Vines Entangle:** Hinder a target by _entangling_ them as if you rolled a 60.
+They can't move while they are _entangled_.

+    <i class="ra ra-crossed-swords"></i> **Devouring Maw:** Drag anyone who is _entangled_ a short distance towards the maw and attack them for 9d12.